chatwars/chatwars-api-docs/public-exchanges.md

       6
     ]
   },
- //....
+ // ...
 ]
 ```

 ### yellow_pages

-_Comes by a bit more frequently than once a year_
+_Comes by a bit more frequently than once a year._

 Every 5 minutes, this exchange will receive a list of all the player shops that are open and published.

 Specialization field makes it percentagewise clear in what kind of gear this particular blacksmith is skilled in.